-- 1. The incentive schemes applied by Member States as part of their performance plan, shall comply with the following general principles: - (a) They shall be effective, proportional, credible and shall not be changed during the reference period; - (b) They shall be implemented on a non-discriminatory and transparent basis to support improvements in the performance of service provision; - (c) They shall be part of the regulatory environment known ex ante by all stakeholders and be applicable during the entire reference period - (d) They shall drive behavior of entities subject to target setting with a view to achieving a high level of performance and meeting the associated targets - 2.
-Incentives on safety targets shall aim at encouraging that required safety objectives are fully achieved and maintained while allowing for performance improvements in other key performance areas.
+- 1. The incentive schemes applied by Member States as part of their performance plan, shall comply with the following general principles: - (a) They shall be effective, proportional, credible and shall not be changed during the reference period; - (b) They shall be implemented on a non-discriminatory and transparent basis to support improvements in the performance of service provision; - (c) They shall be part of the regulatory environment known ex ante by all stakeholders and be applicable during the entire reference period - (d) They shall drive behavior of entities subject to target setting with a view to achieving a high level of performance and meeting the associated targets - Incentives on safety targets shall aim at encouraging that required safety objectives are fully achieved and maintained while allowing for performance improvements in other key performance areas.
 They shall not be of financial nature and shall consist in action plans with deadlines and/or associated measures in application of Regulation (EC) No 2096/2005 laying down common requirements for the provision of air navigation services and/or implementing rules resulting from the EASA Regulation. - 3.
 Incentives on cost-efficiency targets shall be of financial nature and shall be governed by appropriate provisions in Article 11a paragraphs 1 and 2 of the charging Regulation.
 They shall consist in a risk-sharing mechanism, at national or functional airspace block level. - 4.
 Incentives on capacity targets may be of financial nature or of other nature, such as corrective action plans with deadlines and associated measures, which may include penalties, adopted by Member States.
-Where the incentives are of financial nature, they shall be governed by the provisions of Article 12 of the charging Regulation. - 5.
+Where the incentives are of financial nature, they shall be governed by the provisions of Article 11a paragraph 3 of the charging Regulation. - 5.
 Incentives on environment targets shall aim at encouraging the achievement of required environmental performance levels while allowing for performance improvements in other key performance areas.
-They shall be of financial or non financial nature and shall be decided by Member States taking account of local circumstances. - 6.
-In addition, Member States, at national or functional airspace block level, may establish or approve incentives schemes on airspace users, as provided for in Article 12 of the charging Regulation.
+They shall be of financial or non financial nature and shall be decided by Member States taking account of local circumstances.